ilios/user-guide/courses-and-sessions/courses/create-new-course.md

 Courses are unique to the academic year in which they are taught and the school within which they are created.
 To create a new course, click the **Add New** button, and provide a course name and select the appropriate year of instruction.

-The process of adding a new course to Ilios gets initiated from the Courses list, which is the initial screen displayed after clicking `Courses and Sessions` from the Ilios flyout menu.
+The process of adding a new course to Ilios gets initiated from the Course list, which is the initial screen displayed after clicking `Courses and Sessions` from the Ilios flyout menu.
 This is shown below.

 ![click to start process](../../images/course_images/add_new_course_start.png)